At Continued and sister company Simucase, we are always evaluating how we prioritize diversity, inclusion, and anti-racism/anti-oppression efforts.

 How is the company committed to furthering diversity and inclusion?

-The company has also made significant donations to organizations that advance social justice on both a local and national level, and we established a new annual company holiday in recognition of Juneteenth.
+The company has also made significant donations to organizations that advance social justice on both a local and national level, and we've also established new annual company holidays in recognition of Juneteenth and Indigenous Peoples’ Day.

-— Ronaldo Olivas, director, marketing & sales retention + Project Shift team member
+— Ronaldo Olivas, director, member marketing & subscription management + Project Shift team member

 How has Project Shift increased internal knowledge and raised awareness of marginalized groups?